ChristianKaltenecker/Distance-Based_Data/README.md

 ## Usage

-Note that the complexity of the case studies differs, which is why some case studies need more time than others.
+Please note that we consider subject systems from different size.
+As a consequence, the replication of the results for different systems will take different amounts of time.
 We advise you to take a look on the performance values on the [supplementary website](https://github.com/ChristianKaltenecker/Distance-Based_Data/tree/master/SupplementaryWebsite) to simplify the decision on which results to replicate.
-For a better demonstration of the usage, we show it exemplarily on the case study x264.
+For a better demonstration of the usage, we show it exemplarily for the subject system x264.

-The location of the measured performance values is ```Distance-Based_Data/SupplementaryWebsite/MeasuredPerformanceValues```.
+The location of the measured performance values is ```Distance-Based_Data/SupplementaryWebsite/MeasuredPerformanceValues```
-The predicted performance values of all random seeds are stored in ```Distance-Based_Data/SupplementaryWebsite/PredictedPerformanceValues/AllRuns```, whereas the summarized data is stored in ```Distance-Based_Data/SupplementaryWebsite/PredictedPerformanceValues/Summary```.

 ### Replication of a random seed